jensarps/IDBWrapper/README.md

 It is meant to be read and easy to understand.
 So, please, go ahead and check out the source!

-NOTE: This is a work in progress.
+_NOTE_: This is a work in progress.
 IDBWrapper still misses index and keyRange operations, and this Readme only covers basic CRUD operations.
 I will add more content to both before too long.

+_NOTE II_: A tutorial with some more details can be found here: http://jensarps.de/2011/11/25/working-with-idbwrapper-part-1/

+_NOTE III_: A new specification draft has been released, leaving me with very mixed feelings, which is already implemented in Firefox 10.
+IDBWrapper is working there, but it's currently not possible to add new indices.
+Also, IDBWrapper will bump version numbers as neccessary on it's own.
+This is ugly, but the only way to make it work for now.
+To check the current version of your database, check the `dbVersion` property in your IDBStore instance.

 Examples
 ========